Jesse Pippy: Immigration

 Pippy opposes any bills that would change how Maryland counties participate in the 287(g) program, saying that he believes any state-level restrictions on the program could be challenged in court since the 287(g) program is a federal program.
-In March 2021, during a debate on legislation that would require counties to end their 287(g) program contracts with U.S. Immigration and Customs Enforcement, he unsuccessfully attempted to amend the bill to create exemptions for Frederick County.
+In March 2021, during a debate on legislation that would require counties to end their 287(g) program contracts with U.S. Immigration and Customs Enforcement (ICE), he unsuccessfully attempted to amend the bill to create exemptions for Frederick County.
+During debate on a bill to ban 287(g) agreements in February 2026, Pippy introduced an amendment hat would still allow counties to enter into agreements with ICE to "enforce civil immigration law when an individual is charged with a violet crime", which was rejected.
+Pippy also opposed bills that would set mandatory minimum safety standards for private immigration detention facilities and prevent such facilities in areas not zoned for the use.